deejff/Sf3ExampleProject/README.md

-##Purpose of this project is to show how to use Deejff/DataGridBundle
+##Project shows how to use Deejff/DataGridBundle

 ######How to setup project: